 That story has become part of our family lore, a good-natured tale about a dedicated little performer who, valiant in the face of a terrifying dance teacher and a tummy bug, knew that the show must always go on.
 When you work in the arts, that’s just what you do.

 Now, I am horrified by that story.
-In light of research being conducted into wellbeing in the industry, and the attention being paid to the mental health practitioners, it’s appalling.
+In light of research being conducted into wellbeing in the creative industries, and the attention being paid to the mental health of practitioners, it’s appalling.
 Until now, standing by the decision to push my sick little girl into performing seemed like the right thing to do.
 After all, she couldn’t let down her troupe, her teacher, or her craft.
 What kind of lesson would she have learned about the world of entertainment if I had insisted that she stay home?
 I so badly want to go back in time and change what happened.
 Yes, she was a plucky little trooper for dancing while ill – but what kind of sickness has perpetuated in the arts to make us think that this behaviour is normal, or even commendable?

 Ben Steel’s recent documentary about this topic, The Show Must Go On, has brought into sharp relief the ludicrous attitude we have about wellness in the arts.
 The dancer must always dance – otherwise, what is she?
 The smiling clown must always laugh, making others feel joy.
 This attitude is inferred in the drama masks of laughing Thalia and sad-faced Melpomene.
 Our craft is designed to entertain others, and what happens behind the mask is irrelevant.
 This desperately needs to change.